DivineAPI/horoscope-api/README.rst

     </table>

-Used aztro API in your project?
+Used Divine API in your project?
 Check out the `contributing guidelines <https://github.com/sameerkumar18/aztro/blob/master/contributing.md>`_ for this list and let us know. we love PRs :)

 API Wrappers